Thrasherop/PeaPass/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;salt_len=16

-These parameters in ARGON2-ID should be more than sufficient to protect against mojirty (if not all) real world brute force, dictionary, or rainbow table attacks.
+These parameters in ARGON2-ID should be more than sufficient to protect against majority (if not all) real world brute force, dictionary, or rainbow table attacks.
 Argon2 essentially does this by requiring certain amounts of resources for every hash, such as requiring ~104 MB per hash.
 This is simply too expensive for hash cracking.
 For more details, [See the documentation on argon2](https://argon2-cffi.readthedocs.io/en/stable/parameters.html)